A selectional auto-encoder approach for document image binarization

 Note that the approach is fully convolutional in the sense that the prediction can be done through successive convolutions and sampling operations, without any fully-connected layer.
 In other words, the approach just applies successive transformations to the input image.
+Theoretically, this also implies that the input and output layers may be of an arbitrary size.
+In practice, however, this could require very high computational resources, and so here we assume that the network has pre-established input and output sizes.

-These transformations are learned through a training process, rather than being pre-established, with the aim at binarizing the document image.
+The underlying transformations of the $\CAE$ are learned through a training process, rather than being pre-established, with the aim at binarizing the document image.
 The training stage consists of providing examples of images and their corresponding binarized ground-truth.
 Since an $\CAE$ is a type of feed-forward network, the training process can be carried out by conventional means \cite{glorot2010understanding}.

 Given that we are dealing with images, the hierarchy of layers of our $\CAE$ consists of a series of convolutional plus down-sampling layers, until reaching an intermediate layer in which a meaningful representation of the input is attained (function $f$).
 As the down-sampling layers are applied, convolutions are able to relate parts of the image that were initially far apart.
 It then follows a series of convolutional plus up-sampling layers that reconstruct the image up to its initial size (function $g$).
 The last layer consists of a set of neurons that predict a value in the range of $[0,1]$, depending on the selectional level of the corresponding input pixel.
 A graphical illustration of this configuration is shown in Fig.~\ref{fig:hierarchy_sae}